[Interview] EU preparing 'concentration camps' for migrants

 "We treat them like slaves ...
 If we want them, we take them from their homes and countries to work on our [agricultural] land, but if we don't need them, even though they're hungry, we enclose them in camps," he said.

-Ordinary European people were ready to help foreigners, the archbishop said, but populist leaders, like Italy's new government, were "pitting us against each other" by appealing to "selfishness and fear" and "weakening European society".
+Ordinary Europeans were ready to help foreigners, the archbishop said, but populist leaders, like Italy's new government, were "pitting us against each other" by appealing to "selfishness and fear" and were "weakening European society".

 "They're sniffing around for where they can get the most votes," he said.